Toms River, New Jersey: Parks and recreation

+In 1992, improvements to the park were made to mark the 225th anniversary of the township, during which time Luker Bridge was dedicated, named for Thomas Luker, the 17th century ferryman who is believed to be the river's namesake.
+In 2017, a $1.6 million renovation of the park was completed to commemorate the township's 250th anniversary.

+In May 2025, Mayor Daniel T. Rodrick initiated plans to seize by eminent domain and raze the township's Christ Episcopal Church, established in 1865, for use as part of a nautical-themed public park, which would include a soccer field and eight pickleball courts.
+The plan was announced shortly after the church had requested approval to establish a homeless shelter with 17 beds.
+The parish and the parent Episcopal Diocese of New Jersey, which owns the 11 acres property valued at around $4 million, have stated that they will contest the seizure.

 Government

 Local government

 Since 2002, Toms River Township has operated within the Faulkner Act (formally known as the Optional Municipal Charter Law) under the Mayor-Council form of New Jersey municipal government.
 The township is one of 71 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the Mayor and seven-member Township Council.
 The council includes four members who each represent one of four wards of the township and three who are chosen at-large.
 The mayor and the seven council members are chosen on a partisan basis as part of the November general election in odd-numbered years to serve four-year terms of office on a staggered basis, with the mayor and three at-large seats elected together and the four ward seats chosen simultaneously two years later.